ocastilloreyes/petgem/doc/source/Manual.rst

 #.
 The problem sets up its domain, sub-domains, source, solver.
 This stage include the computation of the main data structures
 #.
 Parallel assembling of :math:`Ax=b`.
 #.
 The solution is obtained in parallel by calling a ``ksp()`` `PETSc <https://www.mcs.anl.gov/petsc/>`__ object.
 #.
-Interpolation of electromagnetic responses and post-processing parallel stage
+Interpolation of electromagnetic (electric and magnetic) responses and post-processing parallel stage
 #.
 Finally the solution can be stored by calling ``solver.postprocess()`` method.
 Current version support `h5py <https://pypi.org/project/h5py/>`__ format.

 Based on previous work-flow, any 3D CSEM modelling requires the following